jonatcln/pse-traffic-simulation-visualizer/README.md

 positions.
 And `"green"` tells the current color of a certain traffic light:
 `1` means green, `0` means red. `"xs"` is the deceleration distance and `"xs0"` is the stopping distance before the traffic light.
 Both `"xs"` and `"xs0"` are optional, but the other will be ignored if one of them is left out.
 The `"type"` is a string denoting the type of vehicle.
 If left out, a default of `"car"` is chosen.
 Possible types are: `"car"`, `"bus"`, `"ambulance"`, `"firetruck"` and `"police_cruiser"`.
-When given a type, the color of vehicle will change.
+When given a type, the color of vehicle will change

 ## License